-This e-book is an instructional guide for teachers like you in using Edmodo on Apple mobile devices running iOS for iPhones and iPad OS for iPads.
-The features and interface for both iOS and iPad OS are basically the same.
-You should be able to navigate the features of the app with ease using either OS following the instructions in this resource.
+This e-book is an instructional guide for teachers like you in using Edmodo on Windows devices running Windows 11.
+The features and interface for both the Edmodo app for Windows and the desktop web version of Edmodo are exactly the same.
+You should be able to navigate the features of the platform with ease using either versions following the instructions in this resource book.

 The e-book offers step-by-step instructions in accessing the different features of the application; right from setting up an account, posting your first homework assignment to more advanced features like creating a quiz for your students.
 Every instruction is accompanied by an illustration to help you navigate the application more easily and with familiarity.
-Occasionally, the e-book refers to the Edmodo website to demonstrate features that are exclusive to the web version of the mobile app at the time of writing.
-Open the following link to read an article on the limitations of the Edmodo app for Apple mobile devices: https://support.edmodo.com/ hc/en-us/articles/205007134-Android-and-iOS-Limitations.
-The platform also has a mobile web version that you can access using your smartphone's Internet browser in case you encounter an issue with the app or a PC is not available.
-However, note that the features of the mobile web version accessed using iPhones are mostly similar with that of the mobile application.
-You will then still need access to a PC or an iPad for features that are exclusively found on the full desktop version of Edmodo.